unixpickle/muniverse/README.md

  * Gym integration.
  * Get WebGL to work without occasional failures.
  * Better way to verify connection to keep-alive socket.
+ * Look into the shady "you win" sheet in NinjaRun.

 # License